Running Claude Code from Windows CLI: A Practical Guide

 Security note

 If you’re using --allowedTools "Bash" or --allowedTools "Edit", you’re giving Claude auto-approved access to run arbitrary commands or modify files.
 This is fine when you control the prompt, but if any part of the user prompt comes from an untrusted source (a web form, external API, etc.), you’ve created a remote code execution vector.
 An attacker could inject instructions to wipe the filesystem.
-Treat --allowedTools the same way you’d treat sudo - don’t grant it to untrusted input.
+Treat --allowedTools the same way you’d treat sudo: don’t grant it to untrusted input.

 Quick reference